 From the Secretary of the Australian Naval Historical Society:

 With HM ships Geranium and Marguerite, Mallow was despatched in mid-1919 by the Admiralty to sweep for German mines off the coast of NZ.
 On completion of this task the three sloops sailed for Australia and in Sept.
 1919 they swept for mines off Cape Everard, Victoria.
 They were then presented to the RAN.
 HMAS Mallow was commissioned in the RAN as a Reserve training vessel.
-She was broken up in Cockatoo Island and later sunk as a target in 1932.
-(Source : Australian Ships of War - Bastock)
+She was partially broken up at Cockatoo Island in 1932 and her hull was sunk as a target off Sydney on 1 August 1935.
+(Source : Australian Ships of War - Bastock) .

 A number of minefields were laid in Australian/NZ waters during WWI by German raider and naval vessels.